phwd/fbec/readme.md

   - 453 - API_EC_SESSION_REQUIRED: A session key is required for calling this method
   - 454 - API_EC_SESSION_REQUIRED_FOR_SECRET: A session key must be specified when request is signed with a session secret
   - 455 - API_EC_SESSION_CANNOT_USE_SESSION_SECRET: A session secret is not permitted to be used with this type of session key
+  - 456 - The session is malformed
+  - 457 - The session has an invalid origin
+  - 458 - User USER_ID has not authorized application APP_ID
+  - 459 - The user has been checkpointed.
+The error_data will contain the URL the user needs to go to to clear the checkpoint
+  - 460 - Session does not match current stored session.
+This may be because the user changed the password since the time the session was created or Facebook has changed the session for security reasons
+  - 461 - Session is invalid.
+This could be because the application was uninstalled after the session was created
+  - 462 - The session has a stale version
+  - 464 - The session user is not confirmed
+  - 463 - Session has expired at unix time SOME_TIME.
+The current unix time is SOME_TIME
+  - 465 - The session user is invalid
+  - 466 - The session was invalidated explicitly using an API call
+  - 467 - The session is invalid because the user logged out
+  - 468 - The session is invalid, because the user has not used the app for a long time

 **Application Messaging Errors**